Airbus A318: Background

-The first member of the A320 aircraft family was the A320, which first flew on 22 February 1987 after the program was launched in March 1984.
+The first member of the A320 aircraft family was the A320, which had its maiden flight on 22 February 1987 after the program was launched in March 1984.
 The family was soon extended to include the stretched A321 (first delivery 1994), the shortened A319 (first delivery 1996), and the further shortened A318 (first delivery 2003).
 The A320 family pioneered the use in commercial aircraft of digital fly-by-wire flight control systems, as well as side stick controls.

 The Airbus A318 project had its origins in the collaboration among Chinese, Singaporean and European manufacturers.
 In May 1997, during the visit of French President Jacques Chirac to China, Aviation Industries of China (AVIC), Singapore Technologies Aerospace (STAe), Airbus and Alenia signed a framework agreement that outlined the development of aircraft in the 100-seat range.
 The AE31X, as it was tentatively dubbed, besides being a global industrial programme would have significantly deepened Sino-European commercial ties.
 With development costs estimated to be upwards of $2 billion, AVIC would have a 46 percent stake in the project, STAe 15 percent, and Airbus Industrie Asia 39 percent, the latter of which comprised Airbus and Alenia.
 Final assembly would have taken place in China.

 The project never went past the exploratory phase.
 It comprised two clean-sheet designs – the AE316 and the AE317.
 The AE316 would have had a length of 31.3 m, and the AE317, 34.5 m.
 The standard versions of both variants had a maximum take-off weight of 49.9 t for the smaller version and 54.2 t for the AE317, and would have been powered by either BMW Rolls-Royce, CFM International, or Pratt & Whitney turbofan engines.
 Range was settled at 3700 km for both standard variants, although there was a higher-gross weight version which had greater range and engine power.
 The AE316 and AE317 would have seated a maximum of 105 and 125 passengers in five-abreast seating, respectively.
 Both would share a flight deck and fly-by-wire flight control system similar to that of the A320 family.

-Market research conducted during 1997 revealed that airlines wanted a smaller aircraft in the 70-80-seat range.
+Market research conducted during 1997 revealed that airlines wanted a smaller aircraft in the 70–80-seat range.
 As the project proceeded, there were increasing disagreements between the Chinese side and Airbus.
 China wanted a larger aircraft than originally envisioned.
 In addition, there were difficulties arising out of negotiations about technology transfer and production workshare, and a weak business case.
 STAe, having previously expressed doubts about returns on the project, in 1998 withdrew from the project out of the failure between AIA and AVIC to reach an agreement; Airbus and AVIC would cancel the project in July that year.
 The A318 is believed to have emerged from the AE31X project though an Airbus-only project, named the A319M5 in March 1998, began before the AE31X cancellation.